Nonesuch Records: 2017–present: David Bither

 David Bither, who had served as senior vice president of Nonesuch for 20 years, became co-president of the label with Hurwitz in 2016 and sole president in 2017.
 Kris Chen, formerly of XL Recordings, was hired as senior vice president in September 2016.
 In March 2017, it was announced that the band Fleet Foxes would make its Nonesuch debut with the release of Crack-Up, its first album in six years, that June.
+On March 27, 2026, Red Hot Chili Peppers bassist Flea released his debut solo album Honora.

 Nonesuch Explorer Series

 In the late 1960s, the Explorer Series made the label a pioneer in the field of world music before the term had even been coined.
 The series, which Nonesuch released from 1967 to 1984, consisted of field recordings made primarily in Asia, Africa, the Caribbean, Central and South America, and Eastern Europe.

-For American non-travelers, it was the first exposure to musical idioms such as music produced by a gamelan.
+For North American non-travelers, it was the first exposure to musical idioms such as music produced by a gamelan.
 In 1977, a few of the recordings were chosen for the Voyager Golden Record, and sent into outer space aboard the Voyager spacecraft.
 In 2008, one of the first Explorer Series albums, Music from the Morning of the World (1967), comprising early field recordings that the British musicologist David Lewiston had made in Bali in 1966, was added to the National Recording Registry by the Library of Congress.

 Many of the original analog recordings of the Nonesuch Explorer Series albums were remastered during the 2000s and re-released, with new packaging, in CD format.